CleanOak/authentication/README.md

 - Be able to sign up as new user
 - Be able to login as existing user
+- Be able read the rules of the game
+- Be able to play a simple game of country guessing game

 ### Site Owner Goals
-- Create a user account
+- Ensure user is able to create a user account
-- Enter username, email and password
+- Ensure user is able to enter username, email and password
-- Login with username password
+- Ensure user is able to Login with username password already created
-- Cannot save same passwords and email
+- Ensure user can read the instructions before playing the game
+- Ensure the game is intuitive
+- Ensure user is able to restart the game

 ## User Experience

-###
+- User is able to create an account
+- User is able to login to the account
+- User is able to find the instructions
+- User is able to play the game easily